 In case you didn’t know this month is the Winter Olympics in South Korea.
 All these athletes have dedicated their life to mastering their sport and being among the best in the world.
-All of that training and work takes a toll on their whole body especially the feet.
+All of that training and work takes a toll on their whole body especially the feet, but it's essential to prevent sports injuries.
 The Olympians spend hours on their feet training which would include running, biking, skiing and recently added to the winter Olympics; snowboarding.

 The way to avoid this fracture is to have more rigid boots.
 Some have hypothesized that softer, more flexible, snowboard boots allow for the motion in the ankle that causes the fracture.
 After the fracture happens immobilization and ice are best along with evaluation to determine if surgery is necessary.
 After the bone has been given time to heel, early and focused physical therapy will improve the outcome and get you back on the slopes.

 Don’t Live Life in Pain!
 Call us today for an appointment at 505.880.1000.
 We take care of your feet…so that they’ll take care of you!